SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 ## Background

-With an exponential increase in distributed renewable energy, optimisation of local electricity consumption is required to avoid congestion and overstressing in the distribution network.
-Recent literature suggests that Energy Communities with the implementation of smart-grid features can effectively optimise local consumption and generation of electricity.
+With an exponential increase in distributed renewable energy, optimisation of local electricity consumption and generation is required to avoid congestion and overstressing in the distribution network.
+Recent literature suggests that Energy Communities along with smart-grid applications can effectively optimise local consumption and generation of electricity and stablise the distribution network.

 Energy communities are bottoms-up citizen-driven initiatives involved in generating and consuming electricity from renewable sources (e.g. Solar PV, Wind farms).
-Traditionally these communities constitute only residential members who use electricity mostly in the morning and evening.
-Whereas, non-residential community members (such as schools, office buildings, etc.) located in the neighbourhood use electricity mostly during work hours.
+Traditionally these communities constitute only residential members using electricity mostly in the morning and evening.
+Whereas, non-residential community members (such as schools, office buildings, etc.) located in the neighbourhood use electricity mostly during the work hours.
 Thus, this complementary electricity consumption profile by residential and non-residential buildings can be utilised through demand response.
-Demand response is an incentive-based policy instrument that rewards consumers for regulating their electricity consumption based on its availability and pricing.
+Demand response is an incentive-based policy instrument that rewards consumers for regulating their electricity consumption based on the availability and pricing.
 Thus, demand response not only stabilises the local distribution network but also is a step toward an inclusive, affordable and sustainable energy system.

 This model allows the user to model an energy community (including both residential and non-residential members) and perform experiments to analyse the performance of a community using demand response.
-The current version of the model has a data bank of different residential and non-residential load profiles of Dutch buildings for the year 2021.
-Additional datasets can be added to the model if required.
+The current version of the model has electricity consumption data of different residential and non-residential Dutch buildings for the year 2021.
+Additional datasets from other locations can be added to the model if required.

 This model was a part of the master's thesis project for  M.Sc.
 Engineering and Policy Analysis at TU Delft.
 This thesis project was done in collaboration with [Croonwolter&Dros](https://croonwolterendros.nl/).

-**The thesis report is available on the TU Delft repository and can be downloaded from this [link](https://repository.tudelft.nl/islandora/object/uuid:018c9e3f-9a64-469f-99a8-d9a0cf79308f).**
+**Note: The thesis report is available on the TU Delft repository and can be downloaded from this [link](https://repository.tudelft.nl/islandora/object/uuid:018c9e3f-9a64-469f-99a8-d9a0cf79308f).**

 ## Current state